SsGood/ADGCN/README.md

 # ADGCN
-Pytorch Implementation for paper "Adversarial Graph Disentanglement"
+Pytorch Implementation for paper "Adversarial Graph Disentanglement".
+Note: a well organized version will be coming soon!

 ## Introduction